any-docs/css/content/reference/values/image/image/index.md

 If a color is specified in `image()` along with your image sources, it acts as a fallback if the images are invalid and do not appear.
 In such cases, the `image()` function renders as if no image were included, generating a solid-color image.
 As a use case, consider a dark image being used as a background for some white text.
 A dark background color may be needed for foreground text to be legible, if the image does not render.

 Omitting image sources while including a color is valid and creates a color swatch.
-Unlike declaring a {{CSSxRef("background-color")}}, which is placed under or behind all the background images, this can be used to put (generally semi-transparent) colors over other images.
+Unlike declaring a `background-color`, which is placed under or behind all the background images, this can be used to put (generally semi-transparent) colors over other images.

-The size of the color swatch can be set with the {{CSSxRef("background-size")}} property.
+The size of the color swatch can be set with the `background-size` property.
 This is different from the `background-color`, which sets a color to cover the entire element.
-Both `image(color)` and `background-color` placements are impacted by the {{CSSxRef("background-clip")}} and {{CSSxRef("background-origin")}} properties.
+Both `image(color)` and `background-color` placements are impacted by the `background-clip` and `background-origin` properties.

 ## Formal syntax